Blog

 • Prep Cost: 2,000 units at $1.35 each = $2,700 total.

-• Savings: You avoid $800 in placement fees and $1,100 in labeling costs (at $0.55 per unit), totaling $1,900 in monthly savings.
+• Savings: You will save $800 in placement fees and $1,100 in labeling costs ($0.55 per unit), which will save up to $1,900 monthly.

-• Net Prep Cost: $2,700 – $1,900 = $800 effective cost for full prep, labeling, and compliance.
+• Net Prep Cost: $2,700 – $1,900 = $800 effective cost to prep, label, and ensure compliance.

 Final Thoughts: